-0 Overview í
+0 Overview 1

 ¥¥ Preview features

 × Diagnose and solve problems

 Ma nage

 8 Users

 24 Groups

 0 External Identities

-2 Roles and administrators
+2. Roles and administrators

 3 Administrative units

 115 Enterprise applications

 9 Devices

 Ш, App registrations

 Identity Governance

--

 Register ar n applicati on ...

 Name

-The user-facing disp lay name for this a ipplication (this can be changed later).
+he user-facing disp lay name for this a application (this can be changed later).

-pmm-8108-sample e-app ~
+pmm-8108-sample e-app ✓

 Supported accou int types

-Who can use this ap plication or access this API?
+Vho can use this ap plication or access this API?

-Accounts in this organizational dir ectory only (Percona only - Single tenant)
+Accounts in this organizational dir rectory only (Percona only - Single tenant)

-Accounts in any organizational dir ectory (Any Azure AD directory - Multitenant)
+Accounts in any organizational dir rectory (Any Azure AD directory - Multitenant)

-Accounts in any organizational dir ectory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)
+) Accounts in any organizational dir rectory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)

 Personal Micros oft accounts only

-Help me choose.
+lelp me choose

-telp ine enousem

-D
+a dias at LIDI (a a •:I)

-Redirect URI (op tional)
+Redirect URI (op

-We'll return the auth changed later, but a value is required for e to this URI after successfully authenticating the user.
-Providing this now is optional and it can be or most authentication scenarios.
+se to this URI after successfully authenticating the user.
+Providing this now is optional and it can be for most authentication scenarios.

-Web ~ e.g. https://example.com/auth
+Web \sim e.g. https://example.com/auth

-and a second